Duropaticoding23/CodeAlpha-Task-2/README.md

 **#Contribution**
-Feel free to contribute to the game by reporting issues or submitting pull requests.
+Feel free to contribute to the project by reporting issues or submitting pull requests.
 If you'd like to suggest new features, improvements, or fixes, please open an issue or submit a pull request with your changes.